nicholasdille/container-slides/120_kubernetes/00_intro/why.md

 Ops has time for more important tasks

-Kuberentes is most widely used
+Kubernetes is most widely used